-If you are on Medicare, you might wonder whether Medicare will pay for your medical treatment.
+If you are on Medicare, you might wonder, Does medicare pay for auto accident injuries in Washington?

-The good news is that both Medicare and Medicaid pay for car accident injuries.
+The good news is that both Medicare and Medicaid pay for auto accident injuries.
 However, they will expect reimbursement—meaning you might need to turn around and write a check to them.

 Report Your Case to Medicare